Research Fellowships - DEADLINE EXTENDED TO NOVEMBER 4TH, 2016

 Why Undergraduate Research Fellowships?

 As faculty, you know all too well that classroom teaching is only part of what your students need to succeed.
 Mentoring outside the classroom – especially mentoring provided as part of a collaboration to examine, create and share new knowledge or creative works – can be critical in helping our undergraduate students develop the skills and knowledge they need to succeed in college and beyond.
 You also know that research experiences and one-on-one support and mentoring from outstanding faculty can have a transformative effect on students’ professional and personal lives.
 It can awaken a passion for research that students did not know they possessed, and it can help students who did not think they could “do” research to recognize that they can not only do it—they can do it well enough to consider pursuing it as a career.
-In addition, there is good evidence that undergraduate students who participate in scholarly research and creative activity outside of formal classroom settings are more engaged in their college studies, more likely to graduate, and more successful in applying for and gaining entrance into graduate school.
+In addition, there is strong evidence that undergraduate students who participate in scholarly research and creative activity outside of formal classroom settings are more engaged in their college studies, more likely to graduate, and more successful in applying for, and gaining entrance into, graduate school.

 Student Commitment and Compensation

 - The expectation is that it will take 6-10 hours of research per week throughout the semester.
 Depending on your progress you might be able to complete it earlier.
 The specific research schedule will be determined through conversations between students and their faculty mentors.